OpenSidewalks/OpenSidewalks-Schema/README.md

 *From OpenStreetMap*

-A tag indicating that a path is part of a bridge, tunnel, or ford.
+A field indicating that an entity is part of a bridge, tunnel, or ford.

 ###### *Value type*: enum